plunkettscott/laravel-otel/README.md

 ```

 3. Configure the methods in `app/Providers/OtelServiceProvider.php` to suit your needs

-4. Configure the watchers in `config/otel.php` to suit your needs
+4. Configure the watchers in `config/otel.php` to suit your needs.
+See the [documentation](https://oss.plunkett.dev/laravel-otel) for more information.

 ### Testing